David Volosov, B.S., J.D., President of Salisbury House Inc. and all its subsidiaries and affiliates

 In her free time, Nichole enjoys spending time with her family and scrapbooking.
 “I am very fortunate to have a strong team in the Central region composed of professionals who dedicate themselves to the company, the programs and most importantly, the children and families.
 The most rewarding aspect of my position is leading this amazing team to experience as much success in their careers as they do with the children and families we serve.” – Nichole Arnold

 Terri Crahalla, Vice President & Chief Operating Officer

 Terri Crahalla joined the New Story team in 1998 as a Behavioral Specialist and, as the VP/COO, currently oversees the daily operations within the Northeast region centered in Wyoming, PA.
-She is responsible for managing the clinical programs, including Behavioral Health Rehabilitation Services, Family-Based Mental Health, and Community and School-Based Behavioral Health, as well as providing oversight to the four New Story schools within the region.
+She is responsible for overseeing the four New Story schools within the northeastern region.
 Terri has Master’s degrees in counseling from Kutztown University and organizational management from Misericordia University.
 She enjoys witnessing the success and growth of the programs and schools, watching students and clients make progress, and providing support as the employees grow professionally.

 In her spare time, Terri enjoys spending time with her family, reading and traveling.

 “It is so important to have quality people working with the students and clients at New Story.
 I am blessed to work with a wonderful group of people who genuinely care about the children they work with.
 I am also fortunate to work with a leadership team who is committed to supporting and developing employees.”- Terri Crahalla